Author ORCID Identifier

 Digital Object Identifier (DOI)

 Hensley, Charlsa Anne, "IN BLACK AND WHITE: RICHMOND’S MONUMENT AVENUE RECONTEXTUALIZED THROUGH THE PHOTOGRAPHIC ARCHIVE" (2019).
-Theses and Dissertations--Art & Visual Studies.
+Theses and Dissertations--Art and Visual Studies.
 18.